allenai/natural-instructions/tasks/README.md

 `task560_spl_translation_en_entk` | Language Translate of Dataset Card for ALT from English language to English tokens while preserving named entities in the original language | Language Translation
 `task561_spl_translation_en_bg` | Language Translate of Dataset Card for ALT from English language to Bengali language while preserving named entities in the original language | Language Translation
 `task582_naturalquestion_answer_generation` | You are given an open-domain question and return an answer based on factual information | Answer Generation
-`task614_glucose_cause_event_detection.` | Given a story and a selected sentence, find an event in the story that caused that sentence | Answer Generation
+`task614_glucose_cause_event_detection` | Given a story and a selected sentence, find an event in the story that caused that sentence | Sentence Generation
 `task615_moviesqa_answer_generation` | Given a question from an open movie database, generate an answer for that. | Answer Generation
 `task747_glucose_cause_emotion_detection` | Given a story and a selected sentence, find an emotion or human drive in the story that caused that sentence | Sentence Generation
 `task748_glucose_reverse_cause_event_detection` | Given a story and a selected sentence, find an event that is directly caused or made possible by that sentence | Sentence Generation